nickjvturner/badgerwifi-git/WORD/image_insertion/README.md

 2. Execute the python script
 3. It should automatically find the docx file
 4. Hit Enter to proceed
-5. for every occurrence of a 'REPLACE-ME' string the corresponding image from 'insert-images' directory should be inserted
+5. for every occurrence of a 'REPLACE-WITH-IMAGE=XXX' string the corresponding image from 'insert-images' directory should be inserted